umjammer/Eclipse-Markdown-Editor-Plugin/README.md

 Github Falvored Markdown (includes Table) enabled markdown editor and previewer (in tabbed pane).

-This plugin is very ad-hoc build.
-Contribution is welcome.
+This plugin is very ad-hoc build, contribution is welcome.
 This plugin used [flexmark](https://github.com/vsch/flexmark-java) as a rendering engine.

 ## Usage